Ssnnee/alx-system_engineering-devops/0x13-firewall/README.md

 In this project, we will try to install and setup ufw firewall one off the server provided by ALX.
-Ufw, or Uncomplicated Firewall, is a simplified firewall management interface that hides the complexity of lower-level packet filtering technologies.
+Ufw, or Uncomplicated Firewall, is a simplified firewall management interface that hides the complexity of lower-level packet filtering technologies and it's by default install on Ubuntu server.
+But if it's not for whatever reason, just `sudo apt install ufw`.
 WE configure ufw so that it blocks all incoming traffic, except the following TCP ports:
 + 22 (SSH)
 + 443 (HTTPS SSL)